 - Using fresh herbs is always best when the recipe calls for it.
 Unfortunately sometimes the grocer doesn’t carry them or they are not in season.
 When this happens I use re-hydrated herbs.
 I just soak the amount of herbs I need it in a few drops of water and it re-hydrates to almost fresh.
 You can find jars of dehydrated herbs in the spice aisle or produce section of most grocery stores

-- If using butter, make it the unsalted variety.
-Unsalted butter gives you, the cook, complete control of the overall flavor of your recipe.
+- When using butter in a recipe, make it the unsalted variety.
+Unsalted butter gives you, the cook, complete control of the flavor of your recipe.

 Looking for more delicious oven side dishes?
 Try these from my collection: